 Are you typing the password correctly?
 Remember, passwords are case-sensitive.

 If none of the above work, you should seek the help of a CSop.
 Finding a CSop can be done with the following methods:

 /motd services.* will give you a list of all CSops, you can /whois them to see if they're online.

 Join #operhelp, the IRCop help channel.
 Often, CSops will be there, or atleast somebody who can find one will be.

-If your nickname expires, then all channels registered to that nickname will expire as well except there is a successor to take over. http://docs.dal.net/docs/chanserv.html#11.16
+If your nickname got requested and they complete it, then all channels registered to that nickname will expire as well except there is a successor to take over. http://docs.dal.net/docs/chanserv.html#11.16

 Be very careful when using public computers, such as internet cafes.
 These computers may be insecure, and may have viruses or other hostile scripts on them, which will allow people to gain access to your password.
 In these cases, the DALnet administration will NOT help you with the password.